drprystupczuk/Peluqueria/README.md

-# [EN] Hairdressing Management
+# [EN] Hairdressing Management :haircut::haircut_man:
 One of my first C# desktop projects.

 ### Description :rocket:
 _This is a simple software to manage hairdressing clients._